Trial of Alex Murdaugh: Testimony

 The defense called a pathologist, who testified that the state's pathologist had not correctly determined the entrance and exit wounds on Paul's body.
 The defense also called Tim Palmbach, an expert in bloodstain spatter analysis.
 Palmbach has also testified in such high-profile cases as the trial of Michael Peterson.
-Palmbach testified that he believed that a shooter would have been covered in blood and gunshot residue; he also stated that he believed that the evidence was consistent with two shooters' being present.
+Palmbach testified that he believed that a shooter would have been covered in blood and gunshot residue; he also stated that he believed that the evidence was consistent with two shooters being present.
 The last witness the defense called was the defendant's brother, John Marvin Murdaugh.
 On February 27, the defense rested their case and moved for a directed verdict, which was subsequently denied by Judge Newman.

 After the defense rested their case, the prosecution indicated they would reply to the defense's case.
 On February 28, the prosecution began their reply case by calling witnesses.
 Four of the witnesses they called had testified earlier.
 A police chief who had associated with Murdaugh was also called to the stand.
 The final witness was a crime-scene expert called previously; South Carolina Attorney General Alan Wilson conducted the direct examination.
 The prosecution rested their reply case on February 28.

-Verdict and sentencing
+Closing arguments, verdict, and sentencing

+Closing arguments began on March 1.
+On March 2, Judge Newman announced that he had been notified that a juror had discussed the evidence presented.
+The juror was dismissed for improper conduct and an alternate replaced her.
+Attorney Creighton Waters delivered the state's closing statement, and attorney Jim Griffin delivered the defense's closing statement.
+Attorney John Meadors delivered the state's reply and final argument.
+The jury was charged and began deliberating on March 2.

-On March 2, 2023, after three hours' deliberation, the jury found Murdaugh guilty of two counts of murder and two counts of possession of a weapon during a violent crime.
+On March 2, 2023, after less than three hours of deliberation, the jury found Murdaugh guilty of two counts of murder and two counts of possession of a weapon during a violent crime.
 Because of the intense public interest in the case, the verdict was transmitted live across the United States on major broadcast and cable news networks.
-After the verdict was read, judge Newman denied a motion from the defense for a mistrial by saying "The evidence of guilt is overwhelming."
-He told the jurors "The circumstantial evidence, direct evidence—all of the evidence pointed to one conclusion, and that’s the conclusion that you all reached."
+After the verdict was read, Judge Newman denied a motion from the defense for a mistrial by saying, "The evidence of guilt is overwhelming."
+He told the jurors, "The circumstantial evidence, direct evidence—all of the evidence pointed to one conclusion, and that's the conclusion that you all reached."
 Newman later added that the jury had come to a "proper conclusion as they saw the law and facts".
 Murdaugh was sentenced to two consecutive life sentences without the possibility of parole on March 3, 2023, at 10:08 a.m.
-EST. After his sentencing, Murdaugh was taken to the Kirkland Correctional Institution, in northwestern Columbia, South Carolina, where he was to be evaluated for about 45 days to determine which maximum-security prison he would be sent to.
+EST. After his sentencing, Murdaugh was taken to the Kirkland Correctional Institution, in northwestern Columbia, South Carolina, for about 45 days during which he was evaluated to determine which maximum-security prison he would be sent to.